symbol denotes a disease resistant variety

 crops are achieved with cross-pollination with another variety.
 Ripens late July into August.

-beautiful yellow-orange coloring, is firm, and is freestone.
+beautiful reddish blush over a bright orange background.
+The fruit is firm, and of high quality.
 It makes a brightly colored jam and is great

 For beautiful, productive, and healthy trees, we recommended that peaches and nectarines be planted in full sun with a minimum spacing of 18-20 ft. for good sun and air circulation.
 A soil pH of 6.5 - 7.0 is preferred, so most soils will need added lime; check with your extension agent for a soil test.

-All the varieties we offer are self-pollinating, and the expected bearing age is 2-3 years old.
+All the varieties of Peaches we offer are self-pollinating, and the expected bearing age is 2-3 years old.

 High chill varieties (750+ chill